unionai/flyteevents-datahub/README.md

 ## Introduction

 Data lineage is extracted from Flyte by consuming events sent from FlyetAdmin during a workflow run.
 A workflow is ingested into one or more target systems.
 Supported targets include [DataHub](https://datahubproject.io/) and the [AWS Glue Catalog](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog.html).
-Both targets currently overrwrite any previous versions.
+The DataHUb target overwrites any previous versions and Glue supports schema versioning if enabled.

 ### DataHub